codeplaysoftware/portBLAS/benchmark/README.md

 | 1 | `nd_range(size_range(1024, 1048576, 2))` |
 | 2 | `nd_range(value_range('n', 't'), size_range(128, 1024, 2), size_range(128, 1024, 2))` |
 | 3 | `nd_range(value_range('n', 't'), value_range('n', 't'), size_range(128, 1024, 2), size_range(128, 1024, 2), size_range(128, 1024, 2))` |

+## JSON output files

+The benchmarks can create a report as a JSON file.
+This JSON file contains two top level sections.

+### Context

+The `context` section is an object containing the following keys:
+* `date`: when the benchmarks **start**.
+Format: `YYYY-MM-DD hh:mm:ss`
+* `host_name`: the value of `$HOSTNAME`
+* `executable`: relative path to the exectuable from where it was invoked
+* `num_cpus`, `mhz_per_cpu`, `cpu_scaling_enabled`, `caches`: information
+     provided by the benchmark library.
+Not always relevant, especially if the CL device used is not the CPU.

+### Benchmarks

+The `benchmarks` section contains a list of objects corresponding to each tuple of parameters the benchmark has been run with.
+Every object contains the following keys:
+* `name`: name of the benchmark and parameters, separated by slashes, e.g `BM_Gemm<float>/n/n/64/64/64`
+* `iterations`: how many times the benchmark has been run
+* `real_time`: total time between the start and end of the benchmark
+* `cpu_time`: actual CPU time spent running the benchmark
+* `time_unit`: unit used for these times.
+Should be `ns`, if not please file an issue.
+* `avg_event_time`: the average of the CL/SYCL event times in nanoseconds.
+This time depends of the events returned by the BLAS functions used and might not be accurate in some cases
+* `best_event_time`: the best of the CL/SYCL event times in nanoseconds.
+See warning above.
+* `avg_overall_time`: the average wall time in nanoseconds.
+* `best_overall_time`: the best wall time in nanoseconds.
+* `total_event_time`: this is the event time of all iterations.
+Warning: the number of iterations is variable.
+* `total_overall_time`: this is the wall time of all iterations.
+Warning: the number of iterations is variable.
+* `n_fl_ops`: total number of floating-point operations.
+It is calculated theoretically based on the operations that we think the benchmark is doing.
+* `bytes_processed`: total number of bytes read and written in memory.
+It is calculated theoretically based on the operations that we think the benchmark is doing.
+* a few benchmark parameters (e.g `m`, `n`, `k` for GEMM)
+* some other keys from the benchmark library